caleb-ali/caleb-ali/README.md

 Frontend Developer
 ------------------

-I'm a Frontend React Developer with a passion for creating dynamic and user-friendly web applications.
+I'm a Frontend Developer with a passion for creating dynamic and user-friendly web applications.
 * ✉️  You can contact me at [caleb\_ali@yahoo.co.uk](mailto:caleb_ali@yahoo.co.uk)
 * ⚡  i cant swim don't tell anyone lol